vvrgroup/TsakmakopoulouThesis/README.md

 * This project aims to evaluate the resilience of detection frameworks deployed in connected autonomous vehicles under adverse weather conditions.
 The experiments involve fog simulation on the [OPV2V Dataset](https://mobility-lab.seas.ucla.edu/opv2v/).
 * The [OpenCOOD](https://github.com/DerrickXuNu/OpenCOOD) framework was utilised.
-* The [PointPillars](https://arxiv.org/abs/1812.05784) 3D detection backbone is utilised.
+* The [PointPillars](https://arxiv.org/abs/1812.05784) 3D detection backbone was utilised.
 * The fusion of feature maps from different vehicles was achieved using the [Spatial-wise Adaptive Feature Fusion](https://arxiv.org/abs/2208.00116) (S-AdaFusion) method.

 ## Installation